sarahpearman/data-stories/final-project-part1.md

 ### Additional context

-I expect to use some data points from these two papers:
+I expect to use some data points from the two papers below.
+The original datasets are not publicly available, but I would just need to cite simple percentages or counts that are available in the papers themselves (both of which are publicly available).

 Academic paper on privacy concerns surrounding smart speakers: https://www.key4biz.it/wp-content/uploads/2018/11/cscw102-lau-1.pdf